 The financial statements of the Company and its subsidiaries have been consolidated on a line-by-line basis by adding together the book values of like items of assets, liabilities, income and expenses, after eliminating intra-group balances or transactions and resulting unrealised profits in full.
 Unrealised losses resulting from intra-group transactions have also been eliminated unless cost cannot be recovered.
 Non controlling interest represent part of net profit or loss and net assets of subsidiaries that are not directly or indirectly owned or controlled by the Group and is excluded.
 The consolidated financial statements are prepared using uniform accounting policies for transactions and other similar events in similar circumstances across the Group.
-Associates are entities over which the Group has significant influence but not control.
-Significant influence is the right to participate in the financial and operating key decisions of the investee, but is not control or joint control over those policies.
+Associates are entities over which the Group has significant influence but not control over those policies.
 Investments in associates are accounted for using the equity method of accounting.
 Under this method, the investment in associate is carried in the balance sheet at cost plus post acquisition charges in the Group's share of net assets of the associate, less any provisions for impairment.
 The consolidated statement of profit and loss reflects the Group's share of the results of operations after tax (net of dividend received) of the associate.